ibm-cloud-docs/EventStreams/eventstreams149.md

 1. You only have to set up this configuration once. {{site.data.keyword.messagehub}} stores it for future use.

-    From the event-streams-samples project, navigate to the kafka-connect/IKS directory, edit the <code>connect-distributed.properties</code> file and replace &lt;BOOTSTRAP_SERVERS&gt; in one place and &lt;APIKEY&gt; in three places with your {{site.data.keyword.messagehub}} credentials.
+    From the event-streams-samples project, navigate to the <code>kafka-connect/IKS directory</code>, edit the <code>connect-distributed.properties</code> file and replace &lt;BOOTSTRAP_SERVERS&gt; in one place and &lt;APIKEY&gt; in three places with your {{site.data.keyword.messagehub}} credentials.

     Provide &lt;BOOTSTRAP_SERVERS&gt; as a comma-separated list.
 If they are not valid, you will get an error.